 Officers scheduled to work on a holiday shall do so.
+All holidays worked will be scheduled as eight (8) hours.
 Holiday pay shall be paid on the following basis:

-a.
+- a.
 Any employee taking an unexcused absence on the day before or after a holiday shall not be paid for that holiday.
 An unexcused absence shall include, but not be limited to the following: AWOL, any vacation day or personal day that has not been previously approved.
 The Chief of Police, at his discretion, may require an officer using paid sick leave on the day before or after a holiday to provide written proof of illness, if the officer has used paid sick leave in conjunction with a holiday previously within the term of this Agreement.
-The Chief of Police must notify an affected officer that he/she is to provide said notice prior to the use of a sick day.
+The Chief of Police must notify an affected officer that he/she is to provide said notice prior to the use of a sick day. - b.

-b.
 If an Officer works on a holiday, compensation will be at one and one-half (1 1/2) times the Officer's hourly rate for each hour worked, plus eight (8) hours pay for the holiday.
-Any officer who works more than eight hours in conjunction with their holiday shift shall be compensated at two (2) times that officer's regular hourly rate of pay for all hours worked beyond eight (8) hours, plus eight (8) hours pay for the holiday.
-Any officer not scheduled to work a particular holiday who is called in to work that holiday shall be compensated at two (2) times the officer's regular hourly rate of pay for all hours worked beyond eight (8) hours, plus eight (8) hours pay for the holiday shall be compensated at two (2) times the officer's regular hourly rate of pay for all hours so worked, plus eight (8) hours pay for the holiday.

-c.
-If a holiday falls on an officer's regularly scheduled day off, he shall receive eight (8) hours pay upon submitting a benefit sheet.

-d.
-Officers not assigned to the patrol division will receive the day off with pay on holidays designated in Section 8.1.
+Any officer who works more than eight hours in conjunction with their holiday shift shall be compensated at two (2) times that officer's regular hourly rate of pay for all hours worked beyond eight (8) hours, plus eight - (8) hours pay for the holiday.
+Any officer not scheduled to work a particular holiday who is called in to work that holiday shall be compensated at two (2) times the officer's regular hourly rate of pay for all hours so worked, plus eight (8) hours pay for the holiday. - c.
+If a holiday falls on an officer's regularly scheduled day off, he shall receive eight (8) hours pay upon submitting a benefit sheet. - d.
+Officers not assigned to the patrol division will receive the day off with pay on holidays designated in Section 8.1. - e.

-e.
 Any Officer who is on a regularly scheduled vacation between Monday and Friday of a week, which includes a scheduled holiday, will receive an additional eight (8) hours pay for the holiday or an additional day off.